 New product launches are typically our largest events of the year.
 Starting in 2015, we have organized product launch events every year, joined by a large group of live audience including our users and partners, with extensive media coverage.
 In June 2018, we launched our NGT and MQi+ smart e-scooters at Carrousel de Louvre, Paris, with nearly 300 media covering the launch.
 In August 2018, we launched our UM model in Shanghai during the co-branding event with McLaren GT Customer Racing.
 In April 2019, we launched our UQi+ and US models and new lifestyle category, NIU AERO Sports Bicycles, in Beijing, and organized a two-day NIU Brand event for our fans.
 In November 2019, we launched our expanded GT line led by newly designed MQi-GT with upgraded NQi-GT and UQi-GT on the EICMA show in Milan, Italy, and we also released our first power-assisted electric bicycle, NIU Aero EUB-01.
-Due to the impact of COVID-19, our new product launch was switched to online and we released MQi2, MQiS and G0 in the second quarter of 2020.
+Due to the impact of COVID-19, our new product launch was switched to online and we released MQi2, MQiS and GO in the second quarter of 2020.
+In November 2021, we released an electric scooter, the MQi-GT EVO, an exciting new hybrid electric scooter, the YQi, two kick scooters, the KQi2 and KQi3 Max, and an upcoming e-bike, BQi, on the 2021 EICMA show.

 We organize product roadshows and marketing events across many cities in China, typically after we announce new products.
-Users riding distance reached 100 million km in October 2016, and 1 billion km in April 2018.
-We organized media events for both milestones.
+Users riding distance reached 100 million kilometers in October 2016, 1 billion kilometers in April 2018, and 10 billion kilometers in October 2021, respectively.
+We organized media events for these milestones.